JeremyLikness/usda-microservice/README.md

 ## Quick Start

-Once you have the prerequisites installed and the project cloned, set the root of the project (usda-microservices) as your working directory and run `buildrun` (Windows) or `./buildrun.sh` (Bash shell).
+Once you have the prerequisites installed and the project cloned, one command will do everything you need including building and standing up the services and website:

+`docker-compose up`

 When you see the console indicate everything has been built and is ready, navigate to [http://localhost](http://localhost).